aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-formatting/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation) class.
 1. Obtain a slide's reference by its index.
-1. Add a chart with default data along with the any of desired type (this example uses **ChartType::ClusteredColumn**).
+1. Add a chart with default data along with the any of desired type (this example uses **ChartType->ClusteredColumn**).
 1. Set the preset number format from the possible preset values.
 1. Traverse through the chart data cell in every chart series and set the chart data number format.
 1. Save the presentation.